The blackout dates feature can calculate prorated tuition based on your blackout dates, such as planned closures and

 Blackout dates change the way iClassPro calculates tuition so that you can remove individual class days (such as holidays or breaks) from tuition calculations when you are closed.

 For example, you have a one hour Monday class and you charge $20 per hour or per class. iClassPro would count how many billable days there are within your billing cycle (The billing cycle could be a session or monthly), and then subtract the blackout dates from the billable days.
-Let's say you bill monthly for this class. iClassPro would then calculates how many Monday's there are in the current calendar month.
+Let's say you bill monthly for this class. iClassPro would then calculate how many Mondays there are in the current calendar month.

 If the class bills hourly: It would figure that there are 4 Mondays in this December.
 So, it would charge 4 x 20 and calculate a total base tuition of $80.
 Now, let's say you have a blackout date of December 26th which happens to be on a Monday.
 This makes only 3 billable Mondays in December.
 The calculation would then be 3 x 20 = $60.

 If the class has flat tuition: For the same month, billing a flat tuition of $50-- iClassPro would count the number of Mondays (4) and then divide the total tuition by that number of days (50/4)= $12.50 -- meaning that each class holds a weight of $12.50.
 The blackout schedule includes the date of December 26th, a Monday.
 Therefore, that day's portion of the tuition is subtracted from the total charged -- making tuition (3 days*$12.50) = $37.50.

-Note: If you do not wish to prorate tuition for flat rate classes, such as those billed sessionly, you can check the option to "Disable proration for blackout dates" which will charge the full tuition rate, but drop the blackout dates from the number of total days counted over a billing period (increasing the daily rate calculation of the remaining days the class takes place to make up for the difference).
+Note: If you do not wish to prorate tuition for flat rate classes, such as those billed by session, you can check the option to "Disable proration for blackout dates" which will charge the full tuition rate, but drop the blackout dates from the number of total days counted over a billing period (increasing the daily rate calculation of the remaining days the class takes place to make up for the difference).

 Setting Up Blackout Dates